-Early in the 1990s there was a folk music revival in the coffee houses and bars of NYC which attracted Hyland and prompted him to start performing his original songs at open mic nights.
-He eventually co-founded the band, Girlfriend, with singer Robin Cryer, establishing popular residencies at the infamous Augie's on 106th St & Broadway and at the legendary Irish coffee house, Cafe Sin-é (pronounced shin-AY, Irish Gaelic for That’s It) on St. Marks Place, where Jeff Buckley recorded his "Live at Sin-é", EP.
+Starting out with open mic nights in SoHo and the Village, Phil eventually co-founded the band, Girlfriend, with singer Robin Cryer establishing a popular residency at the infamous Augie's on 106th St and Broadway and at the legendary Irish coffee house, Cafe Sin-é on St. Marks Place, where Jeff Buckley recorded his Live at Sin-é, EP.

-Broadway producer, James Simon and his partner Nancy Shefts, signed Girlfriend to an independent recording deal debuting their album, Girlfriend, "The New Me" recorded at Sound of Music Recording Studios in Richmond VA.
+Broadway producer, James Simon, and Nancy Shefts, signed Girlfriend to a recording deal with John Morand producing their debut album, Girlfriend, The New Me in Phil's hometown at Richmond VA’s Sound of Music Recording Studios.